ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 and {{compositedevice}}.
 Other examples may exist, and the examples discussed could even be combined into even more complex implementations.

-Claims are collected from Target Environments.
+Claims are collected from Target Environments, as shown in {{twotypes-env}}.
 That is, Attesting Environments collect the raw values and the information to be represented in claims, such as by doing some measurement of a Target Environment's code, memory, and/or registers.